hmanthegamer/Evolution-Calculator/README.md

 By Henry and Diggy

-Calculates and tracks how many pokemon you can evlolve.
+Calculates and tracks how many pokemon you can evolve.